TheCHead/nikku-no-gemu/content/posts/projects/godotstudy0.md

 {{< figure src="img/godot/godot_survivors_4.png" alt="Godot Survivors" position="center" style="border-radius: 8px;"  >}}

-Now, to populate a level up dialog window, we create a new script `lvl_up_menu.gd` and attach it to our `LvlUpCanvas` node.
+Now, to populate a level-up dialog window, we create a new script `lvl_up_menu.gd` and attach it to our `LvlUpCanvas` node.

 ```py
 extends CanvasLayer